mpaperno/TJoy/README.md

 ## Known Issues

-**Please note that support for detecting when a slider has been released (is no longer being touched) is spotty at the moment.**
+* **Please note that support for detecting when a slider has been released (is no longer being touched) is spotty at the moment.**
 This is very useful in a joystick-like control, but due to some vague language on the Touch Portal API reference site, it turned out this feature maybe wasn't even meant to exist in TP.
 It does, however, work most of the time if you pause for a fraction of a second before releasing the slider.

-I have a request in with the TP authors to improve this detection so it is more reliable, since it is vital for things like "self-centering" joystick axes.
+  * I have a request in with the TP authors to improve this detection so it is more reliable, since it is vital for things like "self-centering" joystick axes.
 Please help by also requesting this feature on the Touch Portal Discord server or via other support means.

+* If you manually disconnect a vJoy device (via the provided action), the next attempt to re-connect to the same device will fail.
+  But tring to connect a second time will succeed.

 ## Update Notifications